ASFHyP3/hyp3-docs/docs/using/paid_processing.md

       confirmation emails indicating when the order was received and processed, and if there are any issues that need to be resolved.

-4. Enter your payment information, and click the **Continue** button to access the order confirmation and recipt pages.
+4. Enter your payment information, and click the **Continue** button to access the order confirmation and receipt pages.

 ### Order Confirmation